1738Creations/streaming-bot-catchemall/README.md

 This was originally written for Mixer then ported to Twitch.
 The coding is nearly identical.
 The big differences are connection methods and messaging.

 Twitch doesn't fully support whispers, Mixer does.
 I created a new Twitch account and 3 days later I was still unable to send whispers.
 Apparently this is intentional as some form of anti-spam?
 It's ridiculous and greatly reduces the viability of this game.
 There's a Twitch script regardless.

+I KNOW... that dynamically updating the HTML and CSS in the way I have is very bad.
+It was the simplest way I could think of without using a ton of external libraries.
+The idea is to keep these bots simple so an average streamer can figure them out.

 LEGAL STUFF: